vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 4. What monitoring would you add for production?
 5. How would you extend SQL analysis for NoSQL queries?

+### Debugging Skills (From Today's Session)
+1. **How do you debug memory retrieval issues?**
+   - Check if memory search is enabled
+   - Verify query enhancement is working
+   - Test with known memory content
+   - Check relevance scoring logic

+2. **What are the signs of poor context handling?**
+   - Generic responses when specific info exists
+   - Ignoring conversation history
+   - Not using retrieved memories
+   - Hallucinating instead of searching

+3. **How do you implement graceful error recovery?**
+   - Use try-except with specific handlers
+   - Log errors with full context
+   - Provide user-friendly messages
+   - Maintain system state consistency

 ### System Design
 1. How would you scale ADAM to 1000 concurrent users?
 2. What security measures would you implement?
 3. How would you handle multi-region deployment?
 4. What would you change for GDPR compliance?
 5. How would you implement memory federation?

+### AI Agent Architecture Questions
+1. **What's the difference between reactive and proactive agents?**
+   - Reactive: Responds to queries (current ADAM)
+   - Proactive: Initiates actions based on goals
+   - Hybrid: Can do both based on context

+2. **How do tool-using agents decide which tool to use?**
+   - Function descriptions and signatures
+   - Context-based selection
+   - Learning from success/failure

+3. **What are the key components of a production AI agent?**
+   - Perception (input processing)
+   - Memory (state management)
+   - Planning (action selection)
+   - Execution (tool use)
+   - Learning (improvement over time)

+### LLM Engineering Questions
+1. **Why is prompt engineering both an art and a science?**
+   - Science: Measurable improvements, A/B testing
+   - Art: Understanding model psychology, creative solutions
+   - Balance: Systematic experimentation with intuition

+2. **What are the tradeoffs in few-shot vs zero-shot prompting?**
+   - Few-shot: Better accuracy, higher token cost
+   - Zero-shot: Lower cost, more general
+   - Choice depends on task complexity and budget

+3. **How do you handle prompt injection attacks?**
+   - Input validation and sanitization
+   - System prompt isolation
+   - Output filtering
+   - Continuous monitoring

+### RAG System Questions
+1. **When should you use hybrid search vs pure vector search?**
+   - Hybrid: Technical content, specific terms matter
+   - Pure vector: General knowledge, concepts matter
+   - Consider: Domain, query types, user needs

+2. **How do you evaluate RAG system performance?**
+   - Retrieval metrics: Precision, Recall, MRR
+   - End-to-end metrics: Answer quality, user satisfaction
+   - Cost metrics: Tokens used, latency

+3. **What are the scaling challenges for RAG systems?**
+   - Index size and update frequency
+   - Query latency at scale
+   - Consistency across distributed systems
+   - Cost optimization

 ### Innovation
 1. How could quantum computing improve memory search?